...

 They are a great source of potassium, fiber, and healthier fats, and avocados can also give your body the essential vitamins needed for strong immunity.
 Vitamin C helps to protect cells against damage from free radicals, while Vitamin E helps boost your body’s antiviral response and neutralize toxins in the body.

 In addition to these vital nutrients, avocados contain carotenoids that can reduce inflammation and support healthy aging.
-Make sure to include an avocado or two if you’re looking for healthy snacks that will boost your immunity and are packed with multiple health benefits.
+If you’re looking for healthy snacks that will boost your immunity and are packed with multiple health benefits, including an avocado.

 You can add avocado to many different dishes for extra flavor and nutrition